 Although the University follows an open-door admissions policy, there will be no compromise with academic standards.

 Applications for admission are processed under a policy of continuous admissions.
 They are initiated at the Admissions Office.
 An admissions representative, the registrar, and the financial aid officer interview the applicant to discuss student career goals, program schedules, costs, required documents, placement or diagnostic tests as applicable, and eligibility for financial assistance.
 These interviews conclude with the signing of the Enrollment Application, a contract that covers all obligations between FNU and the student.

-- Diagnostic Examination Students with an SAT score of 850 or above, or an ACT score of 16 or above are exempt from this exam to the degree program.
-Students who are unable to present this information shall take a diagnostic exam, the Test of Adult Basic Education (TABE).
-Students scoring below the 10th grade level will be required to take Basic Skills courses to improve their readiness for successful university work in a degree program.
-The language section of the TABE test will also be given to students enrolling in a career education diploma program that will include ENC 1101.
-Students will be informed in writing of their scores by the Registrar’s Office.
+- Diagnostic Test: Students with an SAT score of 880 and an ACT score of 19 or above are exempt from this exam to the degree program.
+Students who are unable to present this information shall take a diagnostic exam.
+Students scoring low in the areas assessed (reading, English, math), will be required to take Basic Skills courses to improve their readiness for successful university work in a degree program.
+The language section of the diagnostic test will also be given to students enrolling in a career education/diploma program that will include ENC 1101 – English Composition I. Students will be informed in writing of their scores by the Registrar’s Office.
 Basic Skills courses do not earn university credit.

-- Test of Essential Academic Skills (TEAS) Students interested in enrolling in specific allied health programs shall take the Test of Essential Academic Skills (TEAS).
-The TEAS evaluates knowledge of basic mathematics necessary for academic courses and clinical practice, determines the speed of reading, and identifies those study skills and learning styles most effective to the student.
+- Test of Essential Academic Skills (TEAS): Students interested in enrolling in specific allied health programs shall take the Test of Essential Academic Skills (TEAS).
+The TEAS evaluates knowledge of basic mathematics necessary for academic courses and clinical practice, determines the speed of reading, and identifies those study skills and learning styles most effectively to the student.

 - Kaplan Admission Test: Students interested in enrolling in a nursing program shall take the Kaplan Admission Test to determine if they have the required academic skills to perform effectively in a nursing program.